T

 Health & Safety

-Bring prescriptions if applicable; pharmacies (Apotheken) are common but may have limited hours.
+Bring prescriptions if needed; pharmacies (Apotheke) may have different brands.

 Cultural & Miscellaneous